wainersm/cc-cloud-api-adaptor/README.md

 # Introduction

 This repository contains the implementation of Kata [remote hypervisor](https://github.com/kata-containers/kata-containers/tree/CCv0).
-Kata remote hypervisor enables creation of Kata VMs on any environment without requiring baremetal servers or nested virtualization support.
+Kata remote hypervisor enables creation of Kat  a VMs on any environment without requiring baremetal servers or nested virtualization support.

 ## Goals